lioarce01/remote-patient-monitoring-system/README.md

 ## Architecture

 1. **Ingest Service**: Receives raw patient observations via HTTP and publishes messages to a Kafka topic.
 2. **Processing Service**: Consumes observations from Kafka, applies business rules, writes metrics to InfluxDB, stores generated alerts in PostgreSQL, and publishes alerts to a Kafka topic.
+Integrates with the Machine Learning service and Z-Score detector to predict anomalies.
 3. **API Service**: Exposes REST endpoints to query historical observations and alerts, and a WebSocket endpoint for real-time alert streaming.
+4. **Machine Learning Service**: Uses Isolation Forest models (via scikit-learn) to predict anomalies in telemetry data.
+Maintains a personalized model per patient, retrains models daily with recent data, and exposes HTTP endpoints for manual retraining.

 ## Tech Stack